IBM/microservices-using-apiconnect-and-appconnect/README.md

     ![](images/access-to-cluster.png)

-    Perform the steps provided under this section.
+    Perform the steps provided under this section to get access of your cluster through `kubectl` CLI.

   * Verify that the kubectl commands run properly with your cluster by checking the Kubernetes CLI server version.